Skip to content

 Install the top of the case to the bottom, use the 4 remaining screws to secure the top.

-Please follow the V3 guide and First Steps guide to activate your PiKVM.
+Please follow the V3 quick start guide to activate your PiKVM.